 Still, we can imagine that George Eyser’s coworkers regarded the man with well-earned respect in the years that followed.
 There was one notable bit of nastiness that we found in a 1905 St. Louis Newspaper, however, that could have used some crime-fighting skills…

 Anton Heida awarded George Eyser’s gold by mistake… refuses to return it.

 The Czech-American gymnast who won the most gold medals in the 1904 Olympics was Anton Heida.
 He scored five Golds in the following events:

 - All-Around title

 - Horizontal Bars

 So, what’s all this about stolen gold?

 We should note at this time that George Eyser and Anton Heida were both Turners, with Eyser representing the Concordia Turnverein St. Louis and with Heida competing for the Philadelphia Turngemeinde, one of the oldest clubs.
-Rivalry was apparently quite fierce, as Heida received a Gold medal by error and apparently refused to part with it.
+The rivalry was apparently quite fierce, as Heida received a Gold medal by error and apparently refused to part with it.

 The St. Louis Dispatch reports on March 15, 1905:

 “The first prize was really won by George Eyser, representing the Concordia Turnverein of St. Louis.
-Throughout the contests Heida and Eyser were close rivals, and the championship was finally decided by the parallel bars championship which Eyser won.
+Throughout the contests, Heida and Eyser were close rivals, and the championship was finally decided by the parallel bars championship, which Eyser won.
 The final total score was.
 Eyser 44 and Heida 43.
 Through an error, Heida secured the gold medal and has held it despite the letters and protests of the A. A. U. authorities.”